Binary Search

 Search algorithm applied to a sorted array by repeatedly dividing the search interval in half.

-• In a sorted array of size n, binary search finds the element by repeatedly dividing the array in half.
+, binary search finds the element by repeatedly dividing the array in half. - Repeated dividing of array in half makes is logarithmic.

-You can NOT apply binary search on an unsorted array.
+You can NOT apply binary search on an unsorted array

-• One exception is a rotated array.
+- One exception is a

 Side note

-• if you "know" one side of the array is sorted, you can apply binary search on that specific half of the array (within that limit).
+- if you "know" one side of the array is sorted, you can apply binary search on that specific half of the array (within that limit).

 Logarithmic Time Complexity